SachinMaharana/ceph-ansible-custom/README.md

 To add a client node, add a client host group in hosts file.
 And execute the following to start client playbook(optional. already added in terraform file.)

-`ansible-playbook site.yml -i hosts --limit clients`
+`ansible-playbook site.yml -i ceph-ansible/inventory --limit clients`

 ### Login to Client Node